concerto/concerto-signage.org/README.md

 ## Developing

-To preview pages locally, run `bundle exec jekyll serve` which will spawn a local webserver you can visit.
+To preview pages locally, run `bundle exec jekyll serve` which will spin up a local webserver you can visit.

 ## Deploying